nichveras/nichveras/README.md

 I'm Nicholas Veras!
 Welcome to my profile!
 I'm From Brazil 🌎
 I graduated in IT Management 👨‍💻;
-I have great interests in the area of development, software creation and Blockchain.
+I have great interests in the area of development and software creation.